commenthol/veloze-restbase/docs/index.md

-# REST Router
+# restbase REST API

-All collections / tables require a JSON schema for storing documents.
+All collections / tables require a JSON schema before storing documents.

-Only flat objects can be stored and queries (for compatibility with relational databases).
+Only flat objects can be stored and queried (for compatibility with relational databases).

 To uniquely identify a document an `id` is created when the record is created.
-With this the `createdAt` and `updatedAt` timestamps are set to now.
+With this, the `createdAt` and `updatedAt` timestamps are set to now.
 For optimistic locking (regardless if set in database-adapter) `version` is set to 1 and incremented on every update.